RenatoFarruggio/pass-cli/docs/public/docs/commands/contents/secret-references.md

 !!! note "Duplicates"

     If there are several objects that match the name, one of them will be used.
-If you want to make sure that you are referencing a unique object, please use the specific `Vault ID` and `Item ID` you want to target
+If you want to make sure that you are referencing a unique object, please use the specific `Share ID` and `Item ID` you want to target

 ## Field names